godotengine/godot-docs/classes/class_reflectionprobe.rst

 | *Getter*  | get_origin_offset()      |
 +-----------+--------------------------+

 Sets the origin offset to be used when this ``ReflectionProbe`` is in :ref:`box_projection<class_ReflectionProbe_property_box_projection>` mode.
-This can be set to a non-zero value to ensure a reflection fits a rectangle-shaped room, while reducing the amount of objects that "get in the way" of the reflection.
+This can be set to a non-zero value to ensure a reflection fits a rectangle-shaped room, while reducing the number of objects that "get in the way" of the reflection.

 ----